microsoft/FluidFramework/packages/framework/react/README.md

 # @fluidframework/react

 The Fluid Framework's React package enables React developers to quickly start building large, scalable React apps with synced views powered by Fluid data.
 It does this by providing a `SyncedDataObject`, Fluid React hooks and a base view class for building React views that use synced states provided by Fluid.

 Examples on how to use all of the different tools in this package can be found in the [clicker-react](../../../examples/data-objects/clicker-react) and [`likes-and-comments`](../../../examples/data-objects/likes-and-comments) folders under `./examples/data-object/` from the Fluid Framework repo root.

 A good general order of operations to follow when writing a `SyncedDataObject` implementation is the following:
 1. Define the DDSes needed in the `SyncedDataObject`constructor.
-This can be done using the `setXConfig` functions.
+This can be done using the `set*Config` functions.
 2. Fill in the `render(element: HTMLElement)` function with a call to `ReactDOM.render` and pass in a React view.
 3. Build out the React view either using the `FluidReactView` class or as a functional view using the various hooks that are available.